Riley Greene Player Props: Tigers vs. Angels

-The Detroit Tigers, including Riley Greene and his .514 slugging percentage over his past 10 games, take on starter Griffin Canning and the Los Angeles Angels at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Riley Greene (.568 slugging percentage in past 10 games, including one home run) and the Detroit Tigers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 6:40 PM ET.

-In his last appearance, he strung together three hits (going 3-for-4 with a double) against the Giants.
+In his last game, he racked up three hits (going 3-for-5 with a double and an RBI) against the Angels.

 Riley Greene Game Info & Props vs. the Angels